freeCodeCamp/chapter/CONTRIBUTING.md

 ## API Specification

-We use [Open API 3.0](https://www.openapis.org/about) to define the API structure of the application.
+We use [GraphQL](https://www.openapis.org/about) to define the API structure of the application.

-You can see our full API documentation by navigating to http://localhost:8000/api/v1/docs.
+See the "Docs" and "Schema" tabs in the [GraphQL Playground](https://chapter-server.herokuapp.com/graphql), or locally at /graphql for full API documentation.

 ## Database